avatarsdk/metaperson-unity-photon-sample/README.md

 ![Create Avatar](./Documentation/Images/create_avatar.gif "Create Avatar")

 ### AvatarSelectionScene Configuration
 1. Import [Vuplex plugin for Windows and macOS](https://store.vuplex.com/webview/windows-mac) into the project.
 This plugin is required to show [MetaPerson Creator](https://metaperson.avatarsdk.com/) web page inside a unity application.
+We can provide you with a **20% discount** coupon for this plugin.
+Please contact us <support@avatarsdk.com> to get it.
 2. Find the *SceneHandler* object and provide your [Account Credentials](#account-credentials).
 ![Account Credentials](./Documentation/Images/account_credentials.jpg "Account Credentials")
 3. Add `Assets/AvatarSDK/MetaPerson/PhotonSample/Scenes/AvatarSelectionScene.unity` into Build Settings.